GriffithUniLibrary/digital-tools-modular/content/2-discovery-surveys.md

 {% capture surveys %}

+{% capture gurmawarning %}

+**Get survey design advice first**

-{% include alert.html text="[Get advice from a qualified statistician](https://www.griffith.edu.au/research/research-services/researcher-education-development/statistical-advice) before you design and deploy your survey.
-They will help you understand the impact your survey and question design will have on the final data output." color="warning" %}
+"[Get advice from a qualified statistician](https://www.griffith.edu.au/research/research-services/researcher-education-development/statistical-advice) before you design and deploy your survey.
+They will help you understand the impact your survey and question design will have on the final data output."

+{% endcapture }
+{% include alert.html text=gurmawarning color="error" %}

 The following two survey tools are provided and supported by Griffith.
 We recommend that you use one of these for your research.